-The girls have spent time making special collection boxes to take to their schools, and boxes will also be distributed to any businesses keen to help out by offering a drop-off point for the public.
+The girls have spent time making special collection boxes to take to their schools.
+We have also distributed boxes to businesses and organisations keen to help out by being a drop-off point for the public.

 Kaitlyn is one of our older Guides and will manage the project.
 Her role is to collate the donated glasses, maintain collection details and keep track of the tally.
-She will also help local Lions Club members sort and package the glasses to be posted to the collection depot.
+She will also organise a team to help local Lions Club members sort and package the glasses to be posted to the collection depot.

 The Guides are looking forward to this project and seeing how close they can get to collecting 2018 pairs of glasses.